wepala/weos-documentation/content/dev/architecture/request-flow.md

 title: Request flow
 ---

-TODO: Use mermaid.js for charts

 # WeOS Rest Endpoint Request Flow
-This shows what happens with an incoming request to an endpoint
+This shows what happens with an incoming request to an endpoint.

 ```mermaid
 flowchart LR
     Start --> runPreMiddleware[[Run Pre Middleware]] --> getRoute[[Get Route]] --> runMiddleware[[Run Middleware]] --> runController[[Run Controller]]-->End([End])
 ```

 ## Pre Middleware
-We have standard middleware that we typically use
+We have standard middleware that we typically use:
 - RequestID - Generate request id
 - Recover - Return friendly error when there is a panic
 - ZapLogger - Switches to using Zap logger instead of echo logger

 ## Get Route
-Uses echo framework functionality.
+Uses built-in echo framework functionality.

 ## Run Middleware
 Middleware are run in the order in which they are configured on the path.

 ### Context Middleware
 By default a Context Middleware is set which adds values in the request based on the parameters configured on that path in the OpenAPI spec.

 ```mermaid
 flowchart TD